sudev/sudev.github.com/_posts/2015-07-18-mongospark.markdown

 {% endhighlight %}

-Using the [spark-csv](https://github.com/databricks/spark-csv) plug-in we can read csv's into a dataframe, the plug-in is recommended over `line.split(",")` for its ability to handle quotes and malformed entries.
+The [spark-csv](https://github.com/databricks/spark-csv) plug-in can be used to read csv's into a dataframe rdd, the plug-in is recommended over `map(line.split(","))` for its ability to handle quotes and malformed entries.

 {% highlight java %}
 DataFrame df = sqlContext.read()